erostefano/patterns/README.md

 > Serializable means the object can be represented as a sequence of bytes.

 > For study purposes the interface Punchable has been used.

+## Annotation
+Annotations give the chance to mark and also to add metadata to the code.

+* @Deprecated: the class is backward compatible and should not be used for new code
+* @Override: checks if the super has actually the method which should be overridden

+The example shows the use of annotations with Java Reflection API.

+> Reflection means the objects know his structure.